Boat Insurance Ontario

 What are the navigational limits?

-This insurance applies only when the Insured personal watercraft is located within the following navigation areas and land within these limits:
+The navigational limits on the policy apply to where you can operate or trailer your vessel.
+Generally, insurance applies only when the Insured personal watercraft is located within the following navigation areas and land within these limits:

-East Coast of Canada and U.S.A (east of 120 degrees of longitude west): Inland and coastal waters of Canada and United-States between 40th and 52nd latitude North but no farther than 10 nautical miles offshore.
+East Coast of Canada and U.S.A (east of 120 degrees of longitude west): Inland and coastal waters of Canada and United States between 40th and 52nd latitude North but no farther than 10 nautical miles offshore.
 Navigation south of Tappan Zee Bridge on the Hudson River in New York Harbor is excluded

 West Coast of Canada and U.S.A (West of 120 degrees of longitude west): All Canadian Inland waters except the Fraser River above the junction of the Sumas River no further than 10 nautical miles offshore Costal waters within the area bounded by lines drawn between Cape Flattery (U.S.A.) and Owen Point (Canada) to the Southwest of Vancouver Island, Cape Sutil and Mexicana Point and Cape James and Allison Harbor to the Northwest of Vancouver Island no further than 10 nautical miles offshore.